Skip to content

 At 252,757 miles from home, four astronauts set the all-time human distance record while no ground station on Earth can confirm it.

-Reid Wiseman and three crew members aboard Orion reaches 252,757 miles (over 406,000 km) from Earth at 7:05 PM EDT on 6 April, the farthest any human being has ever travelled from home.1 Not a single ground station could confirm it.
-The spacecraft was behind the Moon, deep into a communications blackout that began at 5:47 PM EDT , which meant no voice call, no telemetry downlink.
+Reid Wiseman and three crew members aboard Orion reach 252,757 miles from Earth at 7:05 PM EDT on 6 April — the farthest any human beings have ever travelled from home — during a 40-minute communications blackout that prevented ground stations from confirming the record in real time.

 The Moon's bulk blocks every ground station on Earth, leaving four astronauts relying entirely on onboard systems during the flyby's most critical phase.

-A 40-minute communications blackout begins at 5:47 PM EDT on 6 April as Orion passed behind the Moon, cutting all voice and telemetry contact with ground stations.1 The blackout had been scheduled since before launch .
-It is not a malfunction; it is geometry.
-The Moon's bulk blocks all line-of-sight communication between Orion and every ground station on Earth.
+A 40-minute communications blackout begins at 5:47 PM EDT on 6 April as Orion passes behind the Moon, cutting all voice and telemetry contact with ground stations for the duration of the flyby's most critical phase, including the moment of maximum distance from Earth.

 At 1:56 PM EDT, Orion broke a record set involuntarily by three astronauts fighting to survive in April 1970.

-Orion surpasses Apollo 13's human distance record of 248,655 miles at 1:56 PM EDT on 6 April, becoming the farthest crewed spacecraft from Earth since the 1970 emergency flyby.
-The spacecraft had been on course to break this record since Day 2 , , on a trajectory set by the translunar injection burn that fired on Day 2 .
+Orion surpasses Apollo 13's human distance record of 248,655 miles at 1:56 PM EDT on 6 April, becoming the farthest crewed spacecraft from Earth since the 1970 emergency flyby, with communications still active and the spacecraft on a planned nominal trajectory.

 One correction out of three planned is still exceptional for a first flight, but the 3.5-second overshoot ends the zero-correction narrative.

-NASA executed the third outbound trajectory correction burn at 11:03 PM EDT on 5 April, a 17.5-second firing of Orion's thrusters that ran 25% longer than the planned 14 seconds.1 The extra 3.5 seconds consumed propellant from a finite budget.
-Every second of unplanned thrust on a vehicle making its first crewed deep-space flight tightens the margin available for return-leg contingencies.
+NASA executed the third outbound trajectory correction burn at 11:03 PM EDT on 5 April, a 17.5-second thruster firing that ran 25% longer than the planned 14 seconds, ending a two-burn cancellation streak and consuming additional propellant from Orion's finite budget.

 Orion passes within 4,070 miles of the lunar surface, three minutes before four crew members become the most distant humans in history.

-Orion passes within 4,070 miles of the lunar surface at 7:02 PM EDT on 6 April, the closest humans have been to the Moon since Apollo 17 in December 1972.
-Three minutes later, at 7:05 PM, the same trajectory carried the crew to their maximum distance from Earth.
-Both milestones fell during the communications blackout that began at 5:47 PM .
+Orion passes within 4,070 miles of the lunar surface at 7:02 PM EDT on 6 April — the closest humans have been to the Moon since Apollo 17 in December 1972 — three minutes before setting the maximum distance record from Earth.

 At 12:37 AM EDT, the Moon's pull on Orion surpassed Earth's for the first time on a crewed spacecraft in over half a century.

-Orion entered the lunar sphere of influence at 12:37 AM EDT on 6 April, approximately 39,000 miles from the Moon and 232,000 miles from Earth.1 It was the first human spacecraft to cross this gravitational threshold since Apollo 17 in December 1972, a gap of more than 53 years.
+Orion entered the lunar sphere of influence at 12:37 AM EDT on 6 April, approximately 39,000 miles from the Moon and 232,000 miles from Earth — the first human spacecraft to cross this threshold since Apollo 17 in December 1972.

 At 4,070 miles altitude, Orion provides a wide-field geological survey that low-orbit missions could only capture in narrow strips.